Emergency Passport Program

 Boards of pharmacy can expedite emergency and temporary licensure requests by implementing NABP Emergency Passport in two ways:

 - Recognize NABP Emergency Passport as a designation that allows for temporary practice according to state emergency orders or as otherwise determined by the state board of pharmacy.

 - Require NABP Emergency Passport as a prerequisite for temporary or emergency licensure.

-In response to emergency regulatory changes and the high demand for pharmacy support during the coronavirus disease 2019 (COVID-19) pandemic, 2020 Hurricane Laura, and 2021 Hurricane Laura, NABP’s Emergency Passport Program was made available to assist in the care of residents of impacted states.
+In response to emergency regulatory changes and the high demand for pharmacy support during the coronavirus disease 2019 (COVID-19) pandemic, 2020 Hurricane Laura, and 2021 Hurricane Ida, NABP’s Emergency Passport Program was made available to assist in the care of residents of impacted states.